First detection of spotted lanternfly in Michigan

 What does the spotted lanternfly detection mean for Michigan?

 At this point, the spotted lanternfly infestation in Oakland County appears to be small and localized.
 Surveys to determine the extent of this infestation are underway and efforts to use insecticides to contain the population have been launched.
 Based on experience from other states, however, it seems very likely that spotted lanternflies will continue to spread in Michigan.
 Adult spotted lanternfly are not great fliers, but they can disperse short distances into new areas.
 Artificial dispersal by people accidentally moving egg masses or other life stages is more problematic.
 Several infestations in other states have resulted from spotted lanternflies hitchhiking on vehicles, including cars, semi-trucks, and trains.
 Once established, spotted lanternfly population densities will increase over time, eventually reaching the outbreak levels that people are seeing in eastern states this summer.

 If you think you have found spotted lanternfly, note your location – either an address or GPS coordinates of the location.
 Try to capture an insect or two and put it into a Ziplock bag or small jar.
 At the very least, take a picture while noting your exact location.
 Suspect spotted lanternfly should be reported to Eyes in the Field, the website regulatory officials will monitor.

-If you know of tree-of-heaven growing near you, Michigan State University (MSU) Extension strongly suggests to report its location into the Midwest Invasive Species Information Network, or MISIN.
+If you know of tree of heaven growing near you, Michigan State University Extension strongly suggests reporting its location into the Midwest Invasive Species Information Network, or MISIN.
 These locations may be extremely valuable in the future if statewide eradication measures become necessary.